Humility: Buddhism

 Buddhism is a religion of "self"-examination.
 The natural aim of the Buddhist life is the state of enlightenment, gradually cultivated through meditation and other spiritual practices.
-Humility, in this context, is a characteristic that is both an essential part of the spiritual practice, and a result of it.
+Humility, in this context, is a characteristic that is both an essential part of the spiritual practice and a result of it.
 As a quality to be developed, it is deeply connected with the practice of Four Abodes (Brahmavihara): love-kindness, compassion, empathetic joy, and equanimity.
 As a result of the practice, this cultivated humility is expanded by the wisdom acquired by the experience of ultimate emptiness (śūnyatā) and non-self (anatta).
 Humility, compassion, and wisdom are intrinsic parts of the state of enlightenment.
 On the other hand, not being humble is an obstacle on the path of enlightenment which needs to be overcome.
 In the Tipitaka (the Buddhist scriptures), criticizing others and praising oneself is considered a vice; but criticizing oneself and praising others is considered a virtue.
 Attachment to the self, apart from being a vice in itself, also leads to other evil states that create suffering.

 In the Tipitaka, in the widely known Mangala Sutta, humility (nivato, literally: "without air") is mentioned as one of the thirty-eight blessings in life.
 In the Pāli Canon, examples of humility include the monk Sariputta Thera, a leading disciple of the Buddha, and Hatthaka, a leading lay disciple.
-In later Pali texts and Commentaries, Sariputta Thera is depicted as a forgiving person, who is quick to apologize and accepting of criticism.
-In the suttas (discourses of the Buddha) Hatthaka was praised by the Buddha when he was unwilling to let other people know his good qualities.

-Once, the Buddha mentioned to some monks that his lay disciple Hatthaka had seven wonderful and marvellous qualities; these being faith, virtue, propriety, self-respect, learning, generosity and wisdom.
+Once, the Buddha mentioned to some monks that his lay disciple Hatthaka had seven wonderful and marvelous qualities; these being faith, virtue, propriety, self-respect, learning, generosity and wisdom.
 Later, when Hatthaka learned how the Buddha had praised him he commented: 'I hope there were no laypeople around at the time'.
 When this comment was reported back to the Buddha, he remarked: "Good!
 Very good!
 He is genuinely modest and does not want his good qualities to be known to others.
-So you can truly say that Hatthaka is adorned with this eighth wonderful and marvellous quality 'modesty'."
+So you can truly say that Hatthaka is adorned with this eighth wonderful and marvelous quality 'modesty'."

 In Buddhist practice, humility is practiced in a variety of ways.
-Japanese Soto Zen monks bow and chant in honor of their robes before they don them.
+Japanese Soto Zen monks bow and chant in honour of their robes before they don them.
 This serves to remind them of the connection of the monk's robes with enlightenment.
-Buddhist monks in all traditions are dependent on the generosity of laypeople, through whom they receive their necessities.
-This in itself is a practice of humility.
+Buddhist monks in all traditions are dependent on the generosity of laypeople, through whom they receive their necessities which is in itself is a practice of humility.